circuits/circuits.github.io/content/pages/Downloads.rst

 .. alert-info::

-   If you'd like to have RPM or DEB packages available we need maintainers for such apckages! if you're interested in helping out; please `Contact Us <{filename}./Contact.rst>`_
+   If you would like to have RPM or DEB packages available, we need maintainers! if you are interested in helping out, please `Contact Us <{filename}./Contact.rst>`_